pluginsandsnippets/widget-for-zendesk-chat-via-api/readme.txt

 = Hiding Zendesk Chat Widget on Select Pages = Additionally, we have added a meta-box on all page and post types in WordPress that allows you to Disable the Chat Widget on select pages.
 You can open the target page in the edit modus, locate the Widget for Zendesk Chat, and tick the box to disable the Chat Widget.

-We also provide additional plugins to enhance your Easy Digital Downloads (EDD) store.
-Checkout our other plugins:
+We also provide additional plugins to enhance your WooCommerce and Easy Digital Downloads (EDD) WordPress webstore.
+Check out our other plugins:

 * [UpsellMaster](https://www.pluginsandsnippets.com/downloads/upsellmaster/?utm_source=docs&utm_medium=installation_tab&utm_content=documentation&utm_campaign=readme) automatically calculate suitable Upsell products in 1-click for each product.
 * [EDD Product Versions](https://www.pluginsandsnippets.com/downloads/edd-product-versions/?utm_source=docs&utm_medium=installation_tab&utm_content=documentation&utm_campaign=readme) enables product versioning for all of your products and allows you to (1) generate additional revenues from selling updated download versions (existing customers can even be offered a discount for upgrading their products) as an alternative to selling subscriptions and/or (2) simply add a comprehensive archive of old download versions for easy reference to your customers.
 Plugin increases the monetization and customer retention of your webshop.